 Transitions program provides assistance during work/life transition periods to ease stressors and to support faculty in maintaining the excellence of their work.

-- Travel Assistance Program: The ADVANCE at WSU Travel Assistance Award Program is an initiative designed to support conference travel for women and diverse faculty, with diversity defined in terms of under-represented minority (URM) status, in any discipline at WSU.
+- Travel Assistance Program: The ADVANCE at WSU Travel Assistance Award Program is an initiative designed to support conference travel for women and historically underrepresented faculty in any discipline at WSU.

-External Mentor program provides career-development opportunities for faculty of all ranks to work with a noted expert in their discipline in a manner that would help address barriers to involvement of women and diverse faculty in any discipline, with diversity defined in terms of underrepresented minority status.
+External Mentor program provides career-development opportunities for faculty of all ranks to work with a noted expert in their discipline in a manner that would help address barriers to the involvement of women and historically underrepresented faculty in any discipline.

 - Leadership Training program provides funds for proposals that have identified suitable leadership programs, training, or other opportunities expected to advance the faculty member in their leadership aspirations.
-This support is available to tenure-track and tenured women and diverse faculty in all disciplines.
+This support is available to tenure-track and tenured women and historically underrepresented faculty in all disciplines.

 - ADVANCE at WSU centralizes programs and activities; organizes, monitors, and assesses institutional progress; oversees the faculty-friendly policy review and proposal process; and disseminates results and best practices to the broader academic community.